tahoe-lafs/magic-folder/docs/downloader.rst

 This ``RemoteSnapshot`` is serialized to a local cache in the magic-folder's state database.

-We also arrange to make local filesystem changes.
+We also arrange to make local filesystem changes (how?).
 This might require waiting to download more ``RemoteSnapshots`` if it has any parents that aren't cached.

-Conflict Resolution is described in :ref:`Multi-party Conflict Detection` under the Leif's Design.
+Conflict Resolution is described in :ref:`Multi-party Conflict Detection` under the Leif's Design section.
 Briefly: a ``RemoteSnapshot`` is traced through its parents until a common ancestor is found.
 If the new Snapshot is a descendant of our latest Snapshot for that name, it's an overwrite.
 If it is not, there is a conflict (unless we don't yet have that name at all, then it's a creation).

 On Overwrite